cespenar/sdBGridViewer/README.md

-There are three predefined plots available: **logg vs. Teff**, **L vs. Teff**, and **R vs. Teff**, and also a **custom plot** that can be customized to show any grid columns accessible by _sdB Grid Viever_.
+There are three predefined plots available: **logg vs. Teff**, **L vs. Teff**, and **R vs. Teff**, and also a **custom plot** that can be customized to show any grid columns accessible by _sdB Grid Viewer_.
 The custom plot also allows user to reverse axes and apply to them the base-10 logarithmic or exponential function.